 Like so many others, I woke up on November 9th in shock from the direction our country had taken, unsure of what a future America looks like for my kids and future generations.
 The direction we are headed does not reflect our shared American values, and I believe our current congressman, Michael Burgess, is contributing to this moral disaster.

-Although I'm not from Texas, I'm proud to have put down roots and settled my family here.
+I'm proud to have put down roots and settled my family in Texas.
 I came for the economic opportunities, but soon learned that what made Texas special was its people.
 Good people with big hearts.
-I believe in equality, and I have a soft heart for those disadvantaged in our society.
-I believe we're at our best as Americans when we're diverse.
-I believe that black and brown lives matter, and that women should be compensated equally for their work.
+I believe in fairness, justice under the law, and equality of opportunity, and I have a soft heart for those disadvantaged in our society.
+I believe we're at our best as Americans when we're diverse, and that ensuring minority groups have every opportunity and legal protection as the majority makes us a stronger, more vibrant nation.
 I believe that love is love, regardless of gender.
 Most of all, I believe that we'll never be fully free so long as we allow inequality and injustice to persist.
 I believe we all deserve better than the representation our current leaders are providing, and by working together we can elect representatives who reflect our shared values.

 These are the reasons I'm running for Congress!
 My team and I are fired up, and like you, we're working hard so the entire district can bid farewell to Burgess.
 I invite you join me in this effort.
 Let us rise up and take District 26 together.
 Let’s teach Michael Burgess how to say goodbye.